A Guide for Families

 You still must file the BP-9 within 20 days of the incident.
 The emergency designation only affects how fast they must respond — not when you must file.

-The 10 Mistakes That Get Cases Dismissed
+Mistakes That Cost Cases

 These aren't rare edge cases — they happen all the time.
 Every one of these mistakes has caused real people to lose their right to be heard in court.
 Our service is designed to prevent every single one.